Nishchal30/Data_Science_Material/Natural Language Processing/Basic NLP/BOW & TFIDF.md

 2) Out of vocabulary (if any word that is not there in training will be discarded)
 3) Ordering of words has changed.
 4) Not able to capture semantic meaning.
+(Semantic meaning means the similar meaning words like good, better these are semantic words.)

 ## N-Grams